Celebrities React To Kate Spade’s Tragic Death

 Singer Josh Groban shared the National Suicide Prevention Lifeline, 1-800-273-8255, on Twitter and said, “Depression does not discriminate and comes without warning.
 RIP Kate Spade.
 Love to her family.”

-Fellow designer Kenneth Cole tweeted the quote: “I believed that I could, so I did.”
+Fellow designer Kenneth Cole tweeted the quote, “I believed that I could, so I did.”
 He added, “She alone didn’t change the handbag world but she was an inspiring accessory.”

 Beloved designer Kate Spade has died at the age of 55.
 In her 2002 Glamour Women of the Year interview, Spade said: "I hope that people remember me not just as a good businesswoman but as a great friend—and a heck of a lot of fun."
 Our hearts go out to Kate's family. ???? pic.twitter.com/Tyt2T2Qslx